 In the Status column in your case list home page

 In the Case Status bar within each case

 New – Automatically assigned to a case after it is submitted.
 It will remain in this status until it is assigned to a Technical Support Engineer (TSE).

 Assigned – The case has been assigned to a TSE.

 In Progress – A case moves to In Progress after the assigned TSE makes a public initial response to the Case.
 It remains in this status as long as a TSE is actively working on a case.

-On Hold – A case is put into On Hold status when the customer is not available to engage with Support or when there is pending action from a team outside of Support (applicable to Support Escalations, Bugs, and Enhancement Requests).
+On Hold – A case is put into On Hold status when the customer is not available to engage with Support or when there is pending action from a team outside of Support (applicable to Support Escalations, and Bugs).

 Pending – Action is pending from the customer (install a patch, make an upgrade, provide logs, etc).

 Solution – A solution or a workaround has been provided to the customer.

 Closed – Customer has validated the issue has been resolved.